 Before I tell you all about this delicious Khmer raw fish salad recipe for phlea trei – which I know you will love if you’re a fan of ceviches – I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and enjoyed our Cambodian recipes, or any of our recipes, please consider supporting Grantourismo.

 You could support the site by supporting our original, epic, first-of-its-kind Cambodian culinary history and cookbook on Patreon for as little as US$5 a month.
 Or, you could buy us a coffee.
 Although know that we’ll use our coffee money to buy cooking ingredients for recipe testing.

-You can also support our work by using links on the site to book accommodation, rent a car or hire a motorhome or campervan, purchase travel insurance, or book a tour on Klook or Get Your Guide; shopping our Grantourismo online store (we have fun gifts for foodies designed with Terence’s images); or buying something on Amazon, such as these award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, and gifts for Asian food lovers.
+You can also support our work by using links on the site to book accommodation, rent a car, purchase travel insurance, or book a tour on Get Your Guide; shopping our Grantourismo online store (we have fun gifts for foodies designed with Terence’s images); or buying something on Amazon, such as these award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, and gifts for Asian food lovers.
 Now let me tell you all about our Khmer raw fish salad recipe for phlea trei.

 Khmer Raw Fish Salad Recipe for the Cambodian Ceviche Called Phlea Trei